meganno/meganno.githu.io/index.md

       - You may need to use [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) instead of password<br/>

-4. Set up OpenAI API Keys [using environment variables in place of your API key ](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety#h_a1ab3ba7b2) (They stays in your browser, we don't store your OpenAI keys)
+4. Set up OpenAI API Keys [using environment variables in place of your API key ](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety#h_a1ab3ba7b2) (They stay in your browser; we don't store your OpenAI keys)

 5. Explore in demo notebook
    - `pip install jupyter`